Scoppio/megamek/megamek/README.md

 becomes South, East becomes West, and vice versa) by clicking on the "Rotate Board" checkbox;
 the fact that the map is rotated will be shown in the middle column.

-- **[SURPRISE]** means that the Server will pick a random map and not tell you what it has picked until the game starts.
+- **[SURPRISE]** means that the Server will pick a random map and not tell you what it has picked until the TWGame starts.
 - **[RANDOM]** means that the Server will pick a map as soon as you hit "Okay".
 - **[GENERATED]** means that the server will create random terrain for you to play on.
 You need to use the "generated map settings" button to select what kind of terrain you want.